The Representational Status of Deep Learning Models: Considerations of Composition and Distribution

 \subsection{Distribution}

-That deep learning models are `distributed' is often leveraged to explain why interpretations of the model are difficult to divine.
-Their distributed nature provides \textit{prima facie} reason to believe that \textit{if} DLMs encode fine-grained representations of their targets, \textit{then} these representations will be difficult to suss out since they are distributed throughout an often astonishingly extensive network.
+That deep learning models are `distributed' is often leveraged to explain why semantic interpretations of the model are difficult to divine (though it just as easily could account for their holistic nature).
+Their distributed nature provides \textit{prima facie} reason to believe that \textit{if} DLMs encode semantically decomposable representations$_\text{rel}$ of their targets, \textit{then} these representations$_\text{rel}$ will be difficult to suss out since they are distributed throughout an often astonishingly extensive network.
 This is an example of what Creel refers to as structural opacity.
 Here, the high-level logic that governs the transformation of input to output, describable in terms of the target system, is inaccessible due to how that logic is realized in the network \cite{creel2020transparency}.
-Of course, given the preceding discussion, we have encountered no good reason to believe the antecedent of this conditional.\\
+Of course, given the preceding discussion, we have encountered no good reason to believe the antecedent of this conditional.

-Nevertheless, it is worth considering whether distribution yields good reasons to believe that DLMs encode fine-grain representations of their targets \textit{independent} of considerations of composition.
-The concept of distribution allows for two distinct \textit{Tacks} to accomplish this, each based on a slightly different way of understanding the distribution thesis.\\
+Nevertheless, it is worth considering whether distribution yields good reasons to believe that DLMs encode highly decomposable semantic representations$_\text{rel}$ of their targets \textit{independent} of considerations of composition.
+The concept of distribution allows for two distinct \textit{Tacks} to accomplish this, each based on a slightly different way of understanding the distribution thesis.